SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/learn/index.md

 SAINT can be fun!
 You can use any background image, for example:

-* A crying baby to symbolize the customers that haven’t been followed up,
+* A crying baby to symbolize the customers that haven't been followed up,
 * A dollar sign for customers with overdue sales,
 * A lifebuoy for customers with too many service requests.